cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   with `Nseed` random bytes as input.
 - SerializeElement(element): This is implemented using the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
-- ScalarMult(k, B): Implemented as scalar multiplication as described in
+- DiffieHellman(k, B): Implemented as scalar multiplication as described in
   {{Section 4 of RISTRETTO}}.

 #### P-256 Group